 In 1972, Tindell's expanded once again with the opening of an Oak Ridge location and a roof truss operation in Halls.
 As Tindell's began to grow during the 70's, Carl Tindell purchased his brother's share of the business and became the sole owner and President of Tindell's.
 In 1979, Tindell's expanded once again opening another building material center in LaFollette.

 During the 80's, Tindell's merged the Maynardville center with the Halls facility and started installing garage doors for its customers.
 Later, installation of fireplaces and vinyl siding was added.
-In 1989, the original sales and service center was moved into a newly constructed building across the road.
-The first Tindell lumber yard center still stands and is where the Corporate Office resides today.
+In 1989, the original sales and service center was moved into a newly constructed building "across the road."
+The first Tindell "lumber yard center" is now (2019) the Corporate Office.

 In 1993 a new facility was acquired in the Karns area of Knoxville to house our expanding truss manufacturing plant.
 A Millwork Division was added in 1995.
 In 1997 Installed Sales added the services of insulation and punch-out.
 Our fourth retail facility was opened in Sevierville in 1997 and the International Division exported building materials to Korea.
 Our President, Carl Tindell, served as Chairman of the National Lumber and Building Material Dealers Association during 1997.

 A decline in the new home construction market as well as an unusually rainy first six months of 1998 caused Tindell's to reduce its projected sales and streamline its operations to meet this reduction.
 However, starting in July of 1998, sales steadily increased with October being the highest month.
-The company's market plan developed during the last half of 1998 and proposed to position Tindell's for growth during 1999 via a customer relationship management approach.
+The company's market plan, developed during the last half of 1998, proposed to position Tindell's for growth during 1999 via a customer relationship management approach.

 The highlight of 2000 was the Truss Plant receiving the SHARP Safety Award from TOSHA.
 This award was the first award given by TOSHA after completion of their first audit and was the first Truss Plant in Tennessee to be awarded such an honor.
-The Commissioner of Labor presented the award to Carl Tindell during a ceremony attended by local dignitaries and Truss employees.
-This was a 2-year certification.
-The Truss Plant received re-certification of this prestigious award in 2002 and continues to make safety a top priority.
+The Truss Plant received re-certification of this prestigious award for many years thereafter and continues to make safety a top priority.

 In 2001 Johan van Tilburg joined Tindell's as President of the Company.
-From 2001 through 2003, Tindell's grew steadily and revenues surpassed the $45 million mark.
+From 2001 through 2003, Tindell's grew steadily and sales reached record levels.